Apps & Resources

 • Create a Productive Procrastination list: A list of tasks that are good to do but are medium to low priority.
 One ironic symptom of ADHD is needing a distraction in order to actually focus on a different task.
 So yes, we may study with music on, but we also may only get certain tasks done if we’re using them to actively avoid something else.
 Why not work with this brain feature and create a list of procrastination items - that still ultimately are good to get done?

-• Example of what’s on my list right now:
+• Example of what’s on my list at the time of writing:

 • Water houseplants